naseeb-helali/secure-vpc-lab/docs/decisions/adr-0001-cost-vs-security.md

 ## Context
 Private subnets need secure outbound connectivity for updates.
-A NAT Instance in the public subnet provides egress (pages 5–6)3.
+A NAT Instance in the public subnet provides egress.
-S3 access from private subnets can use a free Gateway Endpoint (pages 54–55)4.
+S3 access from private subnets can use a free Gateway Endpoint.

 ## Decision
 - Route `0.0.0.0/0` from Private-A to NAT Instance-A.